 Who says you can’t make tacos with chickpeas?
-Made with canned chickpeas, spices, and your favourite taco toppings, this vegetarian chickpea taco recipe is packed full of protein, fibre and flavour.
+Made with canned chickpeas, spices, and your favorite taco toppings, this vegetarian chickpea taco recipe is packed full of protein, fiber, and flavor.
 Learn how to make a quick and easy chickpea taco filling perfect for a weeknight meal.

 Why Chickpea Tacos?

 While chickpeas may not be the first ingredient that comes to mind when you think of tacos, chickpea tacos are a fun way to mix up taco night!
 Whether you’re vegan, vegetarian, trying to eat more plant-based meals, or simply looking to try something new, chickpeas are a fun and healthy way to cook up your favorite taco meal.

 - Source of vegetarian protein.
 While chickpeas are primarily a source of carbohydrates, chickpeas are a good source of vegetarian protein containing 15 grams of protein per 1 cup serving (1).

 - Source of fibre.
 Chickpeas are high in dietary fiber, specifically soluble fiber, and contain 13 grams of fiber per 1 cup serving (1).